phenocare/fibers/content/_index.md

 Twenty-four hours before the second visit (clinic visit), we will ask you to follow a low fibre diet for one day.
 Meals will be provided to you.

-On the day of the clinic visit, you will continue with the low fibre diet,  However, for breakfast, you can eat up to three portions of dietary fibres of your choice.
+On the day of the clinic visit, you will continue with the low fibre diet,  However, for breakfast, we will provide up to three portions of dietary fibres of your choice.
 We will do another hydrogen breath test every hour, just like before.
 Additionally, we will collect blood sample every hour using a thin tube called an an intravenous cannula.
 We will also need a urine sample every two hours to gather more information about what is happening inside your body.
 A nurse will be there to handle the blood collection during the visit.
 If you feel comfortable, you can even provide a stool sample.

 During each clinic visit, you will stay in the designated clinic room throughout the day, except during educational sessions and/or lab visits, which are located in the same building as the clinic room.
 If you usually work from home, you can continue your work from the clinic room.
 Alternatively, you are welcome to bring your laptop so you can watch tv or perform any relevant activities.
 If you do not have an electronic device, we recommend bringing books, magazines, newspapers, or any other alternatives to keep yourself occupied during the clinic visit.
 WIFI access may be provided to on request.